-All state-funded schools with year 7 pupils receive this funding.
+- All state-funded schools with year 7 pupils receive this funding.

 towards our specific intervention strategy to raise standards in reading and number.

-|Creation of specific nurture groups in Y7 maths and English led by trained, specialised staff to develop competence and confidence in core skills.||£6,380|
+|Creation of small specific nurture groups in Y7 maths and English led by trained, specialised staff to develop competence and confidence in core skills.||£5,500|

-|Implementation and development of our Key Worker and Identified Adult initiative, meaning that all students on our Grids for Learning have an adult within school that they can speak to regarding issues around progress and wellbeing||£1,500|
+|Continued development of our Key Worker and Identified Adult initiative, meaning that all students on our Grids for Learning have an adult within school that they can speak to regarding issues around progress and well-being.||£1,500|

-|Investment in a new computer based dyslexia programme (IDL) which differentiates according to the student’s specific needs.
-It also tracks their progress and is accessible from any computer.||£115|
+|Renewed investment in the computer based dyslexia programme (IDL) which differentiates according to the student’s specific needs.
+It also tracks their progress and is accessible from any computer.||£130|

-|Appointment of Literacy coordinator to coordinate initiatives such as the peer-to-peer reading scheme (Every Thursday morning) and Everyone can Read.||£3,300|
+|Appointment of Literacy coordinator to coordinate initiatives such as the Reading Partners Programme ( involving senior students) and Everyone can Read sessions.||£3,125|

-|Appointment of aspirant leader to develop strategies for engaging underachieving Y8 boys||£625|
+|Appointment of developing leader to develop strategies for engaging underachieving Y7||£1,250|